AaronL-PSU/FinalProject/README.md

 IST 256 Final Project

-Additional Notes
-Very rough draft, lots of work left to do

 Feedback
 Usability Session 1
-Passenger Notes: I noticed
+Passenger Notes: I noticed that my partner used html select instead of bootstrap

-Driver Notes: User 1 provided the following feedback...
+Driver Notes: Drop down doesn't work

-Takeaways: I plan to change...
+Takeaways: I plan to change my bootstrap drop downs to selects

 Usability Session 2
-Passenger Notes: I noticed
+Passenger Notes: I noticed there were no product descriptions

-Driver Notes: User 1 provided the following feedback...
+Driver Notes: Needs a limit on number of products

-Takeaways: I plan to change...
+Takeaways: I plan to add descriptions and a limit on product quantities